aslikoturoglu/DSA210-Term-Project/README.md

 The bar chart below representing the distribution of the socioeconomic levels in 81 cities in Turkey.
 Cities are grouped based on regions.
 - x-axis shows the cities
 - y-axis shows the socioeconomic level rate

-As can be seen in the grapgh, there is an decline of socioeconomic status.
+As can be seen in the graph, there is an decline of socioeconomic status.

  ![image](https://github.com/user-attachments/assets/fc43c85e-ddf1-4f7d-b200-5bd4b1933661)